Ventricular assist device

 Risks for this surgery are:

 Most people who are put on a VAD spend from a few to several days in the intensive care unit (ICU) after surgery.
-You may stay in the hospital from 2 to 8 weeks after you have had the pump placed.
+You may stay in the hospital for a week or longer after you have had the pump placed.
 During this time you will learn how to care for the pump.

 Less invasive VADs are not designed for ambulatory patients and those patients need to stay in the ICU for the duration of their use.
 They are sometimes used as a bridge to a surgical VAD or heart recovery.

 A VAD may help people who have heart failure live longer.
 It may also help improve patients' quality of life.

 Aaronson KD, Pagan FD.
 Mechanical circulatory support.
 In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2022: chap 59.